-Hike for 3 days and discover the incredible Highlands of Iceland on this sensational trekking tour.
+Hike for 3 days - discover the incredible Highlands of Iceland on this sensational trekking tour.

-Landmannalaugar is a place in the Fjallabak Nature Reserve in the highland of Iceland.
-Known for its vibrant shades of silica-rich igneous volcanic rock mountains and lava fields that radiate in the sun, this destination is home to the perfect hiking trails.
-Whether you have hiking experience, or if you simply wish to enjoy Iceland’s natural beauty, a hike in the area is sure to leave you feeling as though you are walking through a beautiful painting.
+Landmannalaugar is a magical place in the Fjallabak Nature Reserve in the Highlands of Iceland.
+Known for the vibrant colors of its silica-rich igneous volcanic rock mountains and lava fields, this destination is home to the most perfect hiking trails.
+Whether you are an experienced hiker, or you simply wish to enjoy Iceland’s natural beauty, this hike is sure to leave you feeling as though you are walking through a beautiful painting.

 Meet on location